 It is unusual to change a flexible retirement arrangement once we have agreed it.
 However, if an employee wanted to change the arrangement later, eg reduce their hours further, they must submit a flexible working request.
-A member of EMT must consider and approve the request.
+Th Director must consider and approve the request.